On the power properties of inference for parameters with interval identified sets: Introduction

+The previously mentioned results do not discuss the statistical power of inference for the four CIs.
+That is, they are silent about the ability of these CIs to rule out parameters outside of the identified set, which are not valid candidates for $\theta_{0}(P)$.
+In fact, to our knowledge, the literature has not compared these CIs in terms of power in the context of OBS.
+Our first contribution is to conduct this comparison.
+To this end, we study the limiting coverage probabilities of the four CIs for all possible parameter sequences outside the identified set.
+A higher limiting coverage rate for these parameters corresponds to lower power.
+We formally show that $CI_{\alpha }^{1}$ and $CI_{\alpha }^{2}$ are equally powerful, and both dominate $CI_{\alpha }^{3}$ and $CI_{\alpha }^{4}$.
+This is a favorable result from a practical standpoint, as $CI_{\alpha}^{1}$ is straightforward to implement, and $CI_{\alpha}^{1}$ and $CI_{\alpha}^{2}$ are free from tuning parameter choices, unlike $CI_{\alpha}^{3}$.

-In this paper, we consider the favorable situation in which the researcher has not one but two pairs of estimators that satisfy \eqref{eq:asyDistIntro}, and one of them is known to be more efficient than the other, defined as having smaller diagonal elements in their asymptotic variance.\footnote{Note that this is weaker than the usual definition of efficiency, where the difference of the asymptotic covariance matrices of the efficient and inefficient estimators, respectively, is negative semi-definite.} While one could implement asymptotically exact CIs for $\theta _{0}( P) $ using either one of these two pairs of estimators, it is reasonable to expect that inference based on the more efficient pair is preferable.
+For our second result, we consider the advantageous situation in which the researcher has not one but two pairs of estimators that satisfy OBS, and one of them is known to be more efficient than the other, in the sense of having smaller diagonal elements of their asymptotic covariance matrices.\footnote{This is weaker than the standard definition of efficiency, where the difference of the asymptotic covariance matrices of the efficient and inefficient estimators, respectively, is negative semidefinite.} While one could implement asymptotically exact CIs for $\theta _{0}( P) $ using either one of these pairs of estimators, it is reasonable to expect that inference based on the more efficient pair is preferable.
 In particular, one would expect that the more efficient estimator would result in more powerful inference.
-To the best of our knowledge, despite being very intuitive, this does not follow from existing results.
-The goal of this paper is to prove the claim formally.
+We formally demonstrate that this result generally holds for $CI_{\alpha }^{1}$ and $CI_{\alpha }^{2}$, but not necessarily for $CI_{\alpha }^{3}$ or $CI_{\alpha }^{4}$.
+Specifically, for $CI_{\alpha }^{1}$ and $CI_{\alpha }^{2}$, inference based on the more efficient bounds estimators is always at least as powerful as inference based on the less efficient estimators.
+In contrast, for $CI_{\alpha }^{3}$ and $CI_{\alpha }^{4}$, the reverse can occur.
+That is, inference based on the more efficient estimators can be strictly less powerful than inference based on the less efficient estimators.
+We explain this counterintuitive and undesirable phenomenon and provide the conditions under which it arises.